 For me, life is about connecting.
 Connecting with people, connecting the lap top to the printer…except the latest printer is wireless.
 I work at practicing openness and like that in others.
-Of course there's a difference between needy and vulnerability.
+I see a difference between needy and vulnerability.
 Needy gets self absorbed, vulnerable is more about self exposure, visibility.
 I think a lot of people stay hidden-even from themselves.

 Our culture often promotes and substitutes image over substance.
-It seems a good idea to be aware of what we are doing for the affirmation we all want (need).
-Being off center seems more real in a largely scripted culture, but I guess that can become a script too.
-I doubt we can nail down identity as it is fluid.
-Maybe channel it?
+It seems a good idea to be aware of what we are doing for the affirmation we all want (need?).
+To me, if one is off center, that seems more real in a largely scripted culture, but I guess that can become a script too.
+I doubt we can nail down identity, it seems fluid, but we do seem to have points of reference that are less mobil.

 I believe that love is the most important thing we do in life.
 I know.
 That can sound fluffy and weird.
 I am a little weird, but I am not fluffy.
 To me, love starts with an attitude of kindness, then extends as a practice of listening and hearing, looking and seeing then affirming the value of who we see and hear.
 It's a worthwhile endeavor to me.
 I mostly fail, especially when I measure life from moment to moment.
 I know I don't have love all figured out.
 I think it would be keen to be 'in' love (deliriously).
 Meanwhile, love does have a practical side.

 I am attracted to sweet people.
 I can't think of another word to describe what I mean.
 I'm not talking about syrup.
-"Sweet" is an attitude that seems to accompany those who have a 'glass half full,' positive perspective on life vs. 'glass half empty,' pessimistic approach while insisting they're a more superior "realist."
+"Sweet" is an attitude that seems to accompany those who have found a way to keep a positive perspective on life.
 Reality is the glass is both half full and half empty.
-'It' doesn't have to do with the glass or contents, but the approach.
+I think 'it' doesn't have to do with the glass or contents, but the approach.
 I dunno.
 I like sweet people.

 For those who are interested, I've taken a few tests that assess your personality.
 I'm EINTFP on Meyers Briggs (I know, two extra letters, but am level on EI and TF).
 I question authority of all types, including my own.
 I hate to see anyone hurting, even if they've been a jerk (heck, we are all potential jerks given the 'right' circumstances).
 Jerkdom is often a momentary choice, it doesn't have to be a permanent condition.